-What’s a valve positioner?
+What is a control valve positioner?

 In all this movement, the flapper will move closer or further from the nozzle.
 Thus the relay will increase or decrease the air output to the valve actuator.
 When the valve stem moves, it sends feedback through the beam.
 Then the air output will decrease or increase again, to position the valve properly based on the input signal.